hapax/hapax.github.io/assets/socks.md

 As a sanity check, we can simulate the random drawing of socks and see that the answers agree with our formula.
-Here is a scatterplot of the data, with red datapoints obtained from simulations, and blue from the analytic expression $(\ref{hyper})$.
+Here is a scatterplot of the data for $n = 1$ to $n = 20$ pairs of jumbled socks, with red datapoints obtained from simulations, and blue from the analytic expression $(\ref{hyper})$.
 It's a pretty good match, and gets better as you increase the number of simulations!